michaelpiper/ts-koa-socket.io/README.md

 Typescript programming language with ES6 features or above is used to develop the project to increase greater discipline to saturate the codebase with strict type checking, better code structuring and object-oriented programming techniques.

-Docker Compose is use for define and running both Express Server and Redis in-memory database containers to build the service.
+Docker Compose is use for define and running both Koa Server and Redis in-memory database containers to build the service.
 The compose file consists of development and production version for developers help improve compatibility and standardization of development and production environment.

 ***

 Limitation
 ==========
 * [ ] Multiple environment (development and production) for Socket Server
-* [ ] Multiple environment (development and production) for Express Server
+* [ ] Multiple environment (development and production) for Koa Server
 * [ ] Test case configuration for Typescript (Jest)
 * [ ] Lack of index.d.ts file for entire project